drewgu9/pydproc/README.md

     pip3 install pydproc

  If you install using pip, it might not work due to conflicting versions of Python (needs Python3)

+ If you run into a "module not found" error, you can use pip3 to install any dependencies.
+ However, the package should automatically install most dependencies.

 ## Getting Started